tektutor/openshift-aug-2025/Day4/README.md

 ## Lab - Scheduler Node Affinity

 <pre>
-- There are 2 types of Node Affininty
+- There are 2 types of Node Affinity
   1. Preferred
      - Scheduler will attempt to schedule the pods onto to nodes that meet the criteria mentioned
      - in case Scheduler is not able to find such nodes, it will normally deploy them into any nodes irrespective they meet the criteria or not